johnroutledge/milestone-project-2/README.md

 **Structure**

-As it is a very straightforward and intuitive game, the wesbite is consequently a very simple one-page, no-scroll design.
+As it is a very straightforward and intuitive game, the website is consequently a very simple one-page, no-scroll design.

 **Skeleton**